segeon/2pc/README.md

 3. Create 4 databases, bank_boc, bank_ccb, cbrc and transaction_manager and grant all privileges needed to create
 tables, query and update records to the 'test' user we've just created.

+Then you need to build the project.
+You can make use of the build.sh script.

+    ./build.sh

+It will compile the project, package each demo application into a stand-alone executable jar and copy them into the quickstart/jar directory.

 Now we are ready to start the demo applications using the shell script.

     cd quickstart/sh